Judean date palm: History

 In ancient times, date palms were used for their supposed medicinal properties to cure many diseases and infections, promoting longevity and acting as a mild aphrodisiac.
 Modern studies have been done in an attempt to confirm their medicinal value.

-Its likeness was engraved on shekalim, the ancient Hebrew unit of currency.
-According to historical sources, the taste of them was something splendid.
+Its likeness was engraved on the shekel, the ancient Hebrew unit of currency.
+According to historical sources, Judean dates were renowned as tasting delicious.
 Already in the fifth century BC, Herodotus noted that the greatest importance of the Judean dates was that they were drier and less perishable than those from Egypt and thus suitable for storage and export, which is still an important distinction today.
 Pliny the Elder, a Roman naturalist of the 1st century AD, wrote that Jericho's dates were known for their succulence and sweetness, though he distinguished a considerable variety of them and discussed several different varieties by name.

 When the Roman Empire invaded ancient Judea, thick forests of date palm up to 80 ft high and 7 mi wide covered the Jordan River valley from the Sea of Galilee in the north to the shores of the Dead Sea in the south.
 The tree so defined the local economy that the Roman emperor Vespasian celebrated the reconquest after the First Jewish Revolt (66–70 AD) by minting Judaea Capta coinage, a series of coins sometimes depicting Judaea as a mourning woman beneath a date palm.
 The palm tree can appear on the coin either in combination with the mourning woman, or without her.
 Andrea Moresino-Zipper contests that in the former case, it is the woman who symbolises the defeated Judaea and the towering, dominating palm stands for victorious Rome, while in the latter case the palm tree does represent Judaea.

 An ancient coin design depicting a date palm and two baskets full of dates has been reused for the front side of the modern Israeli ten-shekel coin.